TylerYep/wolfbot/README.md

 All issues and pull requests are much appreciated!

 - First, run `pre-commit install`.
-- To see test coverage scripts and other auto-formatting tools, use `pre-commit run`.
+- To see test coverage scripts and other auto-formatting tools, use `pre-commit run -a`.
 - To run all tests, run `pytest`.
 - To only run unit tests, run `pytest tests/unit_test`.
 - To only run integration tests, run `pytest tests/integration_test`.